andy-sheng/ASByrApp/Pods/Target Support Files/Pods-ASByrApp/Pods-ASByrApp-acknowledgements.markdown

 ### 3.3 THINGS YOU MUST NOT DO

 The Software and Documentation are protected by Australian and international copyright law.
-You must treat the Software and Documentation like any other copyrighted material&#8212;for example, a book.
+You must treat the Software and Documentation like any other copyrighted material—for example, a book.
 You may not:

 * copy the Documentation,
 * copy the Software except to make archival or backup copies as provided above,